Rust405/tarsb-kanteen/Known Issues.md

 5. Profile image may return 403 when running locally on localhost.
 This does not happen if 127.0.0.1 is used instead.
 (Solved, create a .env.local file in root and add HOST=127.0.0.1 so that every npm start run uses 127.0.0.1)

-6. Modify and Update order feature dropped due to time constraint.
+6. Modify and Update order feature dropped.
+(Time constraint).

+7. Fixed (unmodifiable) stall operational hours.
+(Time constraint).